-The Hematology in-patient service is staffed by Drs Bhella, Hay, James, Lee, and Lui from the Department of Medicine, and Dr. Dudebout from the Department of Oncology.
+The Hematology in-patient service is staffed by Drs Bhella, Hay, James, Lee, Lui, and Dr. Satkunam from the Department of Medicine, and Dr. Dudebout from the Department of Oncology.
 The service is allocated 7 inpatient beds on Kidd 9 and provides specialized care for patients with malignant hematological disorders and those undergoing autologous stem cell transplantation.
 Inpatient consults are also seen around the hospital.

 Complex Malignant Hematology Program

 Dr. Bhella is the current director of the hematopoietic stem cell transplant program, which began operation in late 2004.
 The Complex Malignant Hematology Day Unit is located on Kidd 9 (KGH extension 6627), where three programs operate: 1) The Hematopoietic Autologous Stem Cell Transplant Program, 2) Outpatient Leukemia Care (i.e. consolidation chemotherapy), and 3) 100 day+ and Allogeneic Survivorship Clinic.
 Approximately 50 patients are transplanted annually for multiple myeloma, lymphoma, and testicular cancer.
 Approximately 40 patients undergo induction therapy for acute leukemia and approximately 30 patients per year are repatriated to the 100 day+ clinic post allogeneic transplantation from Ottawa.

 All referrals are triaged and can be faxed to 613.533.6855, or telephoned to 613.533.6641.